-Further information on the two sets Nature Cards, and how they can be ordered, can be found on the Metchosin Biodiversity Project website.
+Further information on the Nature Cards and how to order yours can be found on the Metchosin Biodiversity Project website.

 Maps of Metchosin Lands around Schools

 A second resource is a set of maps of natural features around both Hans Helgesen and Westmont Montessori schools.
 The maps show the school grounds, their surrounding areas, and the nearest regional parks.